tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 For Gatsby and GoHugo my personal choice stopped at [Netlify](https://www.netlify.com/).
 Even more, it was more of a battle of GitHub Pages VS Netlify and guess who won here?

-If you have not used Netlify before here is a short steps you do to run a blog.
+If you have not used Netlify before here are steps you do to run a blog.

 1. Put your blog under version control (`git init`)
 2. Configure your remote repo in the Netlify (you can use GitHub, GitLab or Bitbucket.
 I tried all of them and stayed with GitHub just because I like green dots of commits)